cksuhail/BP-Reader-Pro/README.md

 It captures images, detects the BP display region, extracts readings (SYS, DIA, HR), identifies known device errors, and stores structured logs for review.

-> This is a technical automation and research prototype.
-It is **not a certified medical diagnostic system**.

 ---